What is Data Structuring

 Relational databases are the preferred data structure for many people as they have been in vogue for many years, have a large support base and are the backbone of many successes when it comes to data structuring.
 SQL databases have long been used to capture and manipulate data in a structured, useful manner.
 However, recently other alternatives such as NoSQL have started to emerge, making the structuring of data an even more interesting process, filled with possibilities and potential.

 The process that immediately follows data collection through different means and initial storage and is the first step towards achieving true structuring of collected data is its analysis, classification and categorization.
 This is achieved by the means of running the collected data in a steady stream through particular algorithms.
-These algorithms try and match the data to known data types based on format, nature, content and other important parameters that can help provide disparate data streams with identity and character.
+These algorithms try and match the data to known data types based on format, nature, content and other important parameters; that can help provide disparate data streams with identity and character.

 Algorithms are usually written based on the criteria of different companies and their usage requirements.
-Their purpose is to either partially or fully automate the process of data classification and categorization in order to save time and effort, and to make it easier to sift through larger volumes of data without the need for extensive human intervention.
+Their purpose is to either partially or fully automate the process of data classification and categorization in order to save time and effort and to make it easier to sift through larger volumes of data without the need for extensive human intervention.

 Once the algorithms have done their work, the data is then stored for further processing and analysis, which is the next step in data structuring.

-Storage Options and their Features
+Storage Options and Their Features

 - These databases allow for maximum interaction with the stored data at a basic level.
-This allows users to query a large set of possible questions against one single, integrated and unified design of database.
+This allows users to query a large set of possible questions against one single, integrated and unified design of the database.
 This is a key point in its support because of the fact that without being interactive, there can be very little use for data.
 More interactions essentially mean the ability to ask new questions of the data you possess.
 It also means you are on the way to more meaningful and purposeful interactions in the future.
 Eventually, this forms the backbone for the process of finally turning data into insight.

 - The system of SQL is a standardized system, allowing for maximum support and adoption without problems.
-Users can gain and apply their knowledge about this data structure across multiple systems, and also benefit from the support for other third-party tools and add-ons that can only come from a standardized platform.
+Users can gain and apply their knowledge about this data structure across multiple systems and also benefit from the support for other third-party tools and add-ons that can only come from a standardized platform.

 Another new alternative that has recently captured the imagination of businesses for its possible application in the field of data structuring as it pertains to Big Data is the concept of NoSQL.
 With a rapid increase in the variety and complexity of generated data, many are starting to realize that in some cases, a data model that is schema-less can sometimes be better for today’s requirements than relational databases.
 The appeal of NoSQL lies in the fact that it is particularly adapted to the scale of operations to which Big Data processing of today must conform.

-NoSQL scores points on various fronts, including –
+NoSQL scores points on various fronts, including:

 - In the world of databases, scaling is always a crucial factor, particularly more so at this time.
 NoSQL is the hallmark of the radical movement in the realm of databases from scaling up to scaling out.
-SQL databases can be scalable, but they are only capable of being scaled up – made more capable through the addition of more hardware, which can often be expensive.
+SQL databases can be scalable, but they are only capable of being scaled up–made more capable through the addition of more hardware, which can often be expensive.
 Unlike these, NoSQL systems are by nature capable of scaling out, being built of distributed clusters to which nodes can be added very fast, even on the fly.
 This is a more cost-effective scaling option.

 - NoSQL architectures can also be great for immense flexibility, which is one of the prime requirements for the data structuring needs of today.
 These are non-relational and offer total flexibility of data models, resulting in efficient distribution and better read-write performance.